Monte Cooper, Karen Johnson-McKewan, Derek Knerr, and Scott Lindlaw

 The internationally renowned law firm Orrick, Herrington & Sutcliffe (the oldest law firm in San Francisco, with more than 1000 attorneys world-wide) has been a longtime supporter of the Animal Legal Defense Fund.
 Four intellectual property attorneys from Orrick’s San Francisco and Silicon Valley offices—Monte Cooper, Karen Johnson-McKewan, Derek Knerr, and Scott Lindlaw—are representing ALDF pro bono in an appeal to the Ninth Circuit Court of Appeals.
 That appeal challenges a ruling upholding a decision by the Food and Drug Administration (FDA) to withhold information ALDF requested under the Freedom of Information Act (FOIA) regarding hen population densities at several “factory” egg production farms in Texas.

-The FDA regularly conducts inspections as part of its Congressional mandate to determine whether the frequently unsanitary and inhumane conditions for egg-laying hens at factory farms might lead to national outbreaks of Salmonella.
+The FDA regularly conducts inspections as part of its Congressional mandate to determine whether the frequently unsanitary and inhumane conditions for hens used by the egg industry at factory farms might lead to national outbreaks of Salmonella.
 The FOIA issues raised in the appeal are important because they may compel the government to reveal the inhumane and unsanitary conditions at these egg production farms, but they also raise important questions about how courts should treat FOIA requests related to public health issues.
 For example, in 2010, egg producers recalled an astonishing 380 million eggs from supermarket shelves due to a Salmonella outbreak that sickened hundreds of people across the country.
 Yet the public remains largely unaware of how and why the conditions at the egg-producing factory farms contribute to such a dangerous introduction of a pathogen into their food supply.

 The four Orrick attorneys have a wide variety of backgrounds and interests in animal protection concerns and FOIA issues that led all of them to contribute significant hours of their time to be members of this pro bono team.